m13253/discord-mic-bot/README.md

 pip3 install -r requirements.txt --upgrade
 ```

+If on Windows and failed to install numpy, you might need to upgrade pip by executing `python3 -m pip install pip --upgrade`.

 If on Linux, you also need to install libopus and libportaudio.

 ## Obtaining a bot token